franiglesias/tb-doubles/README.md

 You can select the TestCases to compare, the number of times to execute and a title for the results table.

 * TesCases: are the TestCases you want to compare.
 They are standard phpunit TestCases.
-You don't need to change or prepare your own in any way.
+You don't need to change or prepare your own in any way except that you need to call the test you want to profile as 'test'.
 * Times to execute: in very fast test, time differences could be too small, so test are executed several times so you can get larger numbers that could provide a realistic measure of how a full test suite could perform.
 * Title: results are shown in a results table so you can use your own for every test comparision.